Norman Atkins

-Norman Kempton Atkins (June 27, 1934 - September 28, 2010) was a Canadian Senator and a political figure in Canada.
+Norman Kempton Atkins (June 27, 1934 - September 28, 2010) was an American-born Canadian political campaign strategist, politician, lawyer, and businessman.
+Atkins and his brother in-law and mentor Dalton Camp, both leading Progressive Conservative Party (PC Party) strategists from the 1960s to the 1990s, were credited for their significant roles in the electoral success of Ontario Premier Bill Davis (in office 1971–85) and Canadian Prime Minister Brian Mulroney (in office 1984–93).
+Atkins was appointed to the Canadian Senate in 1986 on the advice of Prime Minister Brian Mulroney, and served in the body until his mandatory retirement in 2009.

+Early years

 Born in Montclair, New Jersey, Atkins was a graduate of Appleby College in Oakville and of Acadia University in Wolfville, Nova Scotia, where he completed the Bachelor of Arts program in 1957.
 He subsequently received an Honorary Doctorate in Civil Law in 2000, from Acadia University.